Key Features in WPF Bullet Graph (SfBulletGraph)

 A quantitative scale label specifies the numeric value according to the major ticks in the range of the scale.

-A qualitative range is a visual element which ends at a specified RangeEnd at the start of the previous range’s RangeEnd.
-The qualitative ranges are arranged according to each RangeEnd value.
+A qualitative range is a visual element that ends at a specified RangeEnd at the beginning of the previous range’s RangeEnd.
+The qualitative ranges are arranged according to each

 Bullet graphs type